Common opossum

-The common opossum (Didelphis marsupialis), also called the southern or black-eared opossum or gambá, and sometimes called a possum, is a marsupial species living from the northeast of Mexico to Bolivia (reaching the coast of the South Pacific Ocean to the central coast of Peru), including Trinidad and Tobago and the Windwards in the Caribbean, where it is called manicou.
-It prefers the woods, but can also live in fields and cities.
+The common opossum (Didelphis marsupialis), also called the northern black-eared opossum, is a species of marsupial living from the northeast of Mexico to Bolivia (reaching the coast of the South Pacific Ocean to the central coast of Peru), including Trinidad and Tobago as well as the Windward Islands in the Caribbean, where it is referred to as the manicou.
+The common opossum prefers forests, but can also be found in fields and cities.

 Habitat and shelter

-This opossum is found in tropical and subtropical forest, both primary and secondary, at altitudes up to 2200 m.
+The common opossum is found in tropical and subtropical forest, both primary and secondary, at altitudes of up to 2200 m.
 They use a wide range of nest sites.
-Most commonly they will create one in the hollow of a tree; however, they will also dig a burrow or nest in any dark location if nothing else is suitable (which often gets them in trouble with humans).
-Opossums enjoy denning underground, but do not spend as much time underground when it is dry season.
-Common predators of the opossum are humans, house pets (e.g. dogs and cats), and birds.
-When they are in danger, they act dead, also called 'playing possum.'
+Most commonly, they will create one in the hollow of a tree; However, they will also dig a burrow or nest in any dark location if nothing else is suitable (which often gets them in trouble with humans).
+Opossums enjoy denning underground, but do not spend as much time underground during the dry season.